microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Run the app by clicking on the **IIS Express** button in Visual Studio (with the green play icon).
 2. Return to the **Bot Framework Emulator**.
-3. Click the **Start Over** button to start a new conversation.
+3. Click the **Restart conversation** button to start a new conversation.
 4. Type `I need a dinner reservation for tomorrow at 7:30 pm` and press **enter**.
 5. Return to **Visual Studio** and wait for the breakpoint to be hit.
 6. **Mouse over** the `amountPeople` and `time` variables to inspect their content.

-    > NOTE: Only the time will have a value, as this is the only piece of information provided in our initial utterance.
+    > **Note:** Only the time will have a value, as this is the only piece of information provided in our initial utterance.

 7. Press **Continue** in the toolbar.
 8. Return to the **Bot Framework Emulator**.
 9. The bot will request the amount of people in the reservation.
 Type a `abc` and press **enter**.

-    > NOTE: Notice the validation working, in this case the bot will request the amount of people again.
+    > **Note:** Notice the validation working, in this case the bot will request the amount of people again.

 10. Type a `2` and press **enter**.
 11. The bot will request the name of the reservation.
 Type a `Jane Olson` and press **enter**.
 12. The bot will request a confirmation.
-Type `yes` and pres **enter**.
+Type `yes` and press **enter**.

-    > NOTE: At this point the conversation flow will be finished.
+    > **Note:** At this point the conversation flow will be finished.

 13. **Stop** debugging by clicking the stop button in VS toolbar.
 14. **Remove** the breakpoint previously added.